begolu2/postgresql-9.5-script-centos-7x64/README.md

 - Webmin

+- IP Tables

 The script also creates the following:

-- A minimally privilaged user (pgadmin)
+- A minimally privilaged user (pgadmin - change to whatever you like)

 - Disables root log in

+- Sets root, postgres, admin, and ssl pass to 32 chars.

 - Configures Webmin for managing PostgreSQL